 Tip: Zoom in and take your time when marking anchor points for precise object cutouts to ensure a natural look.

-Step 5: Creating Multiple Paths
+5. Creating Multiple Paths

 If your image contains separate areas that need to be selected independently, such as an object with a hole in it, you’ll need to create additional paths for those areas.
-Use the same Pen Tool process to create these inner paths.

-Step 6: Save the Path
+6. Save the Path

 Once you’ve completed marking all the necessary edges and inner paths, go to the “Layers” panel.
 You can usually find this on the right side of the Photoshop interface.